seinan9/LSCDiscovery/README.md

 The following steps are executed to obtain a set of predictions:

-1.generate word embeddings
+1. generate word embeddings
-2.measure differences between word embeddings
+2. measure differences between word embeddings
-3.apply thresholding to differences
+3. apply thresholding to differences
-4.filter undesirable words
+4. filter undesirable words
-5.(optional) store usages in format for DURel annotation system
+5. (optional) store usages in format for DURel annotation system

 ### Models